Cambridge Global Leadership Summer Programme

 Visit our activities page to view the full range of activities on offer.

-The Cambridge Immerse schedule is packed with a wide range of unique academic and extracurricular activities.
+The Immerse Education schedule is packed with a wide range of unique academic and extracurricular activities.

 Participants start off the day with breakfast in the main college dining hall, with a variety of continental and hot breakfast choices available.
 This is followed by the first academic session of the day, which takes place in a seminar or lecture format.
 Participants are then guided to lunch at some of Cambridge’s finest sandwich bars and cafés, and are welcome to explore the city in small groups.
 Following lunch, academic sessions continue in the format of small tutorial groups or workshops.
 After all the core academic sessions are finished, students are treated to one of a wide range of excursions and cultural activities, including punting, museum visits and sports activities.
 A three course dinner in the college dining hall is then followed by an evening social event to help participants wind down and socialise after a packed day.